- Financial Aid

-If you are a first time borrower of a Direct Subsidized, Unsubsidized, or Graduate PLUS Loan, you are required to complete entrance counseling at www.studentloans.gov.
-During entrance counseling you will learn what a direct loan is, how the process works, your rights and responsibilities as a borrower, how to manage your educational expenses and about other financial resources that may help pay for your education.
+If you are a first-time borrower of a Direct Subsidized, Unsubsidized, or Graduate PLUS Loan, you are required to complete entrance counseling at studentaid.gov.
+During entrance counseling, you will learn what a direct loan is, how the process works, your rights and responsibilities as a borrower, how to manage your educational expenses and about other financial resources that may help pay for your education.

-If you are a first time borrower of a Direct Subsidized, Unsubsidized, or Graduate PLUS Loan, you are required to also complete a Loan Agreement (MPN) at www.studentloans.gov.
+If you are a first-time borrower of a Direct Subsidized, Unsubsidized, or Graduate PLUS Loan, you are required to also complete a Loan Agreement / Master Promissory Note (MPN) at studentaid.gov.
 The MPN is a legal document through which you promise to repay your Direct Loans and any accrued interest and fees to the Department of Education.
 It also explains the terms and conditions of your loans.
-A Direct Loan MPN can be used to make loans for up to 10 years.
+The Direct Loan MPN can be used to make loans for up to 10 years.

 Loan limits for undergraduate and graduate students are detailed respectively in the following two tables.

 |Dependent 1||Independent 2|

 |Third and Fourth Year - Junior and Senior||$7,500 ($5,500)||$12,500 ($5,500)|